 We recognise that it can be difficult to modify a theatre to accommodate a lift, that’s why we have an extensive range of different products that can neatly fit into the tightest of spaces.
 In addition we understand that many theatres are historic or listed buildings and so minimal disruption to the building is a number one priority.
 As experts in our field we always source the right product for the job.
-Our lifts come in a variety of finishes and styles and so can seamlessly blend into the aesthetics of the theatre.
+Our lifts in theatres come in a variety of finishes and styles and so can seamlessly blend into the aesthetics of their surroundings.
 We know that theatres have busy schedules therefore we can operate flexible working hours as not to disrupt any productions taking place in the theatre.

 Platform & Step Lifts

 If access is needed between two floor levels then a step or platform lift is a perfect fit, we offer both temporary solutions that can be wheeled out of the way for storage and permanent fixtures that can be finished to match the theatres aesthetics.
 Our platform and step lifts in theatres are affordable and can be fitted quickly in time before the opening of a new production.
 In addition, if disabled access is needed onto the stage itself, our step lifts are easy to use and can be fitted quickly so that the stage can accommodate everyone.
 We can even use your existing materials for the lift flooring and panels so the lift seamlessly blends into the surrounding theatre.
 For more information about platform lifts in theatres, please read our York Theatre Royal project.